wogong/recoll-webui/README.rst

 which has not been updated lately, and is now slightly obsolete.
 If you are currently on github, you are viewing a mirror of the framagit repo (you're fine :) ).

-As compared to the original, this version has an additional dependancy when running the webui-standalone.py server (i.e. not with apache): it uses the python3-waitress module which must be installed.
+As compared to the original, this version has an additional dependency when running the webui-standalone.py server (i.e. not with apache): it uses the python3-waitress module which must be installed.
 This makes webui-standalone quite suitable for moderate multiaccess loads with no